danqiye1/rl-agents2/README.md

 I hope that this repository will be my personal framework for Deep Reinforcement Learning in future.
 Of course this remains to be seen.

 ## Current WIP:
-1. Deep Q Learning on Atari Breakout.
-2. Deep Q Learning on Atari Pong.
+1. Deep Q Learning on Atari Pong.

-## To Do:
-0. Breakout gets stuck if the action is not fire.
-1. Concatenate history of 4 frames (Implemented by Gym default)
-2. Implement max steps for evaluation (Implemented)
+2. Add `wandb` for experiment tracking.
-3. Implement decaying epsilon (Implemented)
-4. Use Kaiming Initialization (Implemented)
-5. Implement checkpoints to save agents and models (Implemented)
-6. Keep track of episodes (Implemented)
-7. Use original CNN architecture in 2013 paper for sanity.
-8. Make env terminate after one death.

 ## Running Experiments
 Entry points to experiments are in `experiments` folder.